Berkanktk/CyberSecurity/README.md

 **Useful commands:**
 `python3 WavSteg.py -r -s soundfile -o outputfile` extracts data from a wav sound file and outputs the data into a new file

+### Outguess
+OutGuess is a universal tool for steganography that allows the insertion of hidden information into the redundant bits of data sources.
+The supported formats are JPEG, PPM and PNM.

+**Useful commands:**
+To embed the message hidden.txt into the monkey.jpg image:
+`outguess -k "my secret pass phrase" -d hidden.txt monkey.jpg out.jpg`

+Retrieve the hidden message from the image:
+`outguess -k "my secret pass phrase" -r out.jpg message.txt`

+**Options:**
+`-k <key>`  key
+`-d <name>` filename of dataset
+`-p <param>`   parameter passed to destination data handler
+`-r`           retrieve message from data

 ### Sonic visualizer
 Sonic visualizer is a tool for viewing and analyzing the contents of audio files, however it can be